MichalOpoka/ecfr/cfr/title-25-Indians/chapter-III-National-Indian-Gaming-Commission-Department-Interior/subchapter-D-Human-Services/part-543-Minimum-Internal-Control-Standards-Class-II-Gaming/section-543.24.md

 ##### § 543.24 What are the minimum internal control standards for auditing revenue? #####

-Link to an amendment published at 83 FR 65509, Dec.
-21, 2018.

-(a) *Supervision.* Supervision must be provided as needed for bingo operations by an agent(s) with authority equal to or greater than those being supervised.
+(a) *Supervision.* Supervision must be provided as needed for revenue audit by an agent(s) with authority equal to or greater than those being supervised.

 (b) *Independence.* Audits must be performed by agent(s) independent of the transactions being audited.